One Day in Malaga: The Ultimate Itinerary with Local Tips

 If you love taking photos like me, you can find some instagrammable spots in this neighbourhood.

-The terrace bar has a lovely blue and white design, tall tables and a swimming pool area used by guests during summer.
+The terrace bar features a lovely blue and white design, tall tables, and a swimming pool area that is used by guests during the summer.

 Two days in Malaga (additional things to do)